-Pure-tone audiometry typical of Meniere disease From the collection of Maurice H. Miller, PhD speech audiometry
+Pure-tone audiometry typical of Meniere's disease From the collection of Maurice H. Miller, PhD

-- Speech recognition threshold (SRT) measures the threshold (50% correct response) for a series of simple, everyday bisyllabic words such as airplane, baseball, and sidewalk. - Discrepancies between SRT and pure-tone averages can suggest pseudohypacusis (nonorganic hearing loss) or a severe problem in word recognition ability (discrimination).
-Such discrepancies are not characteristic of meniere disease (MD). - Word recognition score (WRS) measures the percentage of correct monosyllabic words, which are heavily loaded with high-frequency consonantal material (at increasing levels of intensity), above the SRT. - WRS at multiple levels above the SRT is used to access the rollover phenomenon.
-The rollover ratio is calculated by subtracting the lowest speech discrimination score of phonetically balanced (PB)
+- Speech recognition threshold (SRT) measures the threshold (50% correct response) for a series of simple, everyday bisyllabic words such as keyboard, football, and pavement. - Discrepancies between SRT and pure-tone averages can suggest pseudohypacusis (non-organic hearing loss) or a severe problem in word recognition ability (discrimination).
+Such discrepancies are not characteristic of meniere's disease (MD). - Word recognition score (WRS) measures the percentage of correct monosyllabic words, which are heavily loaded with high-frequency consonantal material (at increasing levels of intensity), above the SRT - WRS at multiple levels above the SRT is used to access the rollover phenomenon.
+The roll-over ratio is calculated by subtracting the lowest speech discrimination score of phonetically balanced (PB)